 2. Why did you choose the UK as a study destination?

 The UK is home to the oldest universities in the English-speaking world, dating back as early as 1167.
 Secondly, over 125 Nobel Laureates in various fields come from the UK.
 To add to this, I found a peculiar commonality of the leaders that intrigued me – they all studied in the UK – Bill Clinton, Aung San Suu Kyi, Adam Smith and Benazir Bhutto.

 3. What programme did you take and what drew you to this programme?

-I graduated with a Post Graduate Diploma in Global Business from Said Business School, University of Oxford.
-The post graduate degree is designed for executives tasked to expand and take their companies global.
+I graduated with a Post-Graduate Diploma in Global Business from Said Business School, University of Oxford.
+The post-graduate degree is designed for executives tasked to expand and take their companies global.
 It is also a preparation for executives wanting to take on board seats in companies.

 4. How does the modular programme compare to regular MBAs?

-Unlike MBAs that are full time, the PGD program of Oxford has a modular approach that allows executives to work and study at the same time without having the need to put their careers on hold.
+Unlike MBAs that are full time, the PGD program of Oxford has a modular approach that allows executives to work and study at the same time without having to put their careers on hold.
 The program runs for four separate weeks throughout the year in the Oxford campus and culminates with a dissertation submitted at the end of the year.
-In between modules, students are required to read several books, case studies, do various course work and required to attend group discussions in preparation for classes and exams.
+In between modules, students are required to read several books, case studies, do various course work and attend group discussions in preparation for classes and exams.

 5. How was it like studying in the UK and keeping your job in the Philippines at the same time?

 I had a regional job scope during this time.
 I would be traveling from various countries like Singapore, Vietnam and Malaysia.
 The predetermined module dates allowed me to plan around my work and use my vacation days optimally.